julioceaseless/Appiary/README.md

 ## AppIARY
 *Bee Smart!*

+AppIARY is my portfolio project for the ALX SE course.
+It is a web application that bee farmers can use to manage apiaries.
+It borrows heavily from *apimanager.net*

-AppIARY is a platform for bee management.
-It allows you to record harvests, record observations on hive inspections, and add or remove hives to apiary
+The app will allow you to manage beehives, perform inspections on beehives and record observations, schedule harvests, record harvests, and add or remove beehives.

+### Features
+- Create `Account`
+- Create `Apiary`
+- Add/remove `Beehive`
+- Perform `Inspection`
+- Perform `Harvest`

+### Technologies
+- Flask
+- Flask-SQLAlchemy
+- MYSQL
+- Jinja
+- HTML/CSS

+### Installation

+### Usage

+### Project Structure